D3: Reframing Your Thinking

 But in a world that’s constantly shifting, holding onto the wrong assumption can cost you, not just in terms of time or money, but in missed opportunities.

-Reframing lets you question the mental habits driving your decisions, helping you pivot quickly and make choices with clarity and intention.
+Reframing helps you question those mental defaults, so you can pivot quickly and make choices with clarity and intention.

 👉 Want a refresher?
 Jump back to the 4 Principles →